 How can you do better?

-Consider how the human-computer collaboration can optimize how you acquire talent.
+Consider how human-computer collaboration can optimize how you acquire talent.
 Complete this brief audit of your current practices against a talent analytics maturity model.
 Do you see opportunities within your hiring process to improve:

 - The relevance of the data you collect?